alextimko/Koko-Komodo-Project/README.md

 The first step is to download Unity from https://goo.gl/1rrETC.
 This is a personal and free version of Unity.
 One can also download the plus or pro versions from https://unity3d.com/unity.
 During the download process one can decide to use Visual Studio or MonoDevelop.
 Visual Studio is heavier software compared to MonoDevelop, however they both support C# programming language.
 This project uses MonoDevelop.

 In order to play the game one will need unity to build the game using unity build settings.
 This link ( https://ibb.co/bPBGOSto) shows how to build the game.
 This will create application (.exe file) in our local computer.
 Now, open it and play!

-Enjoy!
+# How do you play the game?

+To move character around use left and right arow keys.
+The alternate optioon are A for left and D for right.
+Use the space key for a single jump and hit the space key twice for double jump.
+The full instruction will be displayed when the game begins.

 # Where can you get help and how can you help?